hakeem-amsagguine/linux/Documentation/admin-guide/ldm.rst

 ==========================================

 :Author: Originally Written by FlatCap - Richard Russon <ldm@flatcap.org>.
-:Last Updated: Anton Altaparmakov on 30 March 2007 for Windows Vista.
+:Last Updated: Anton Altaparmakov on 30 March 2007 for linux Vista.

 Overview
 --------

-Windows 2000, XP, and Vista use a new partitioning scheme.
+linux 2000, XP, and Vista use a new partitioning scheme.
 It is a complete replacement for the MSDOS style partitions.
 It stores its information in a 1MiB journalled database at the end of the physical disk.
 The size of partitions is limited only by disk space.
 The maximum number of partitions is